 • sedatives;

-• hormonal (with endocrine disruptions);
+• hormonal (for endocrine disruptions);

 • antiallergic;